tinted-theming/home/PROJECT_GOVERNANCE.md

 admins.
 In cases where consensus cannot be reached, a majority vote among the admins will determine the final decision.

-### Unresponsive Maintainers

-If a template maintainer does not respond to an issue or pull request (PR) within a **reasonable timeframe** (typically **3 weeks**), the admins may step in to make a decision on behalf of the maintainer.
-This ensures that the project continues to move forward and that contributions are not stalled unnecessarily.

-The process in such cases will be as follows:

-1. **Initial Attempt:** Contributors should first try to contact the maintainer via the issue or PR thread.
-2. **Escalation:** If there is no response after **3 weeks**, the issue or PR can be escalated by tagging the admins in a comment;
-   @tinted-theming/admins to tag all admins.
-3. **Admin Decision:** Admins will review the situation and may:
-   - Reach out to the maintainer through other means.
-   - Make a decision on the issue or PR if the maintainer remains unresponsive.
-   - Appoint a temporary or new maintainer if the original maintainer is no longer active.

 ### Unresponsive Admins

 In cases where the admins are unresponsive (e.g., no response for **4